mschuchard/extended_stdlib/README.md

 ## Module Description

-This Puppet module adds extra facts, functions, types and providers, and plans and tasks to Puppet.
-These should not overlap with the functionality provided by the `stdlib` module.
+This Puppet module adds extra facts, functions, types and providers, defined resource types, tasks, and plans to Puppet.
+These should not overlap with the functionality provided by the `stdlib` module or core Puppet.
 These are also likely to be overall at least slightly less useful than those provided in `stdlib`.

 ## Setup